uhop/dcl-site/source/1.x/docs/dcl_js/advise/index.md

     around: function(sup){
       return function(msg){
         // let's ignore our parameter
-        sub.call(this, "Canned response no matter what.");
+        sup.call(this, "Canned response no matter what.");
       };
     }
   })